The following are job announcements of potential interest to Lawfare readers. If you have an announcement to add to the page, email us:

 - Provide research support to the Lawfare editorial team as needed.
-Current projects include a book manuscript on data and technology proliferation and their implications for security; a paper on technology and privacy; and a paper on robotics.
+Current projects include a book manuscript on data and technology proliferation and their implications for security; a paper on technology and privacy; and a paper on military justice.

 - Work to develop the Lawfare Wiki by taking a deep research dive into one or two areas of national security law.
 The intern will identify key primary source materials, summarize relevant documents, and create and develop the topic page on Lawfare.